IoT-Experiments/smarthome/README.md

+# Actions on Google: SmartHome for IoT-Experiments

-# Actions on Google: Smart Home sample using Node.js
+This repository is based on the source code of the "[Actions on Google: Smart Home sample using Node.js](https://github.com/actions-on-google/smart-home-nodejs)" sample.

-This sample contains a fully functioning example of a Smart Home provider cloud service designed to work with Actions on Google.
-This can be used with a Actions Console project to create an Action interface to your IoT devices.
+This repository contains a fully functioning example of a Smart Home provider cloud service designed to work with Actions on Google.

-This sample includes everything you need to get started, including a mocked user authentication service with sample users and a user web portal to demonstrate the user experience when controlling their lights with your action.
+It's in a "work in progress" state, and is not a good example of how to do it.
+The app has been limited to an RGB lamp, with a specific payload to the device, even if the based sample is able to manage a lot more devices.
+Please read the full article on [IoT-Experiments website](https://www.iot-experiments.com).

-An example of a Smart Home IoT cloud engine is stored in `smart-home-provider`.
-This consists of both the main `smart-home-provider-cloud.js` main web service, as well as the web portal used to interact with virtual devices in `frontend/`. `smart-home-provider-cloud.js` is the entry point to the Node.js Express app that runs the IoT cloud service, and handles authentication, and ultimately handles requests from the Google
+The Smart Home IoT cloud engine is stored in `smart-home-provider`.
+This consists of both the main `cloud/` main web service, as well as the web portal used to interact with virtual devices in `frontend/`. `smart-home-provider-cloud.js` is the entry point to the Node.js Express app that runs the IoT cloud service, and handles authentication, and ultimately handles requests from the Google